Arizona is home to many species of wasps, which can be found in various habitats across the state.

 These wasps are highly social and live in colonies of up to 200 individuals.
 They are solitary predators and feed on insects, such as grasshoppers and caterpillars.

-The Great Black Wasp is an important pollinator and plays a significant role in helping to maintain the ecosystem of the desert.
+The Great Black Wasp is an important pollinator and plays a significant role in maintaining the desert ecosystem.

 They are also beneficial in controlling insect populations that can damage crops and gardens.